 Anthropology is the discipline par excellence that has dealt with questions of relations and the study of cultures through ethnography.
-This course offers an introduction to anthropological theory and method and highlights their relevance to a range of issues in the context of nature -culture relationship, human-non-human relations, gender and "objectivity".
-The critical reflection on concepts such as culture/nature, sex (gender), exchange (reciprocity) and questions of power leads to a new perception of cultural pluralities and diversities.
+This course offers an introduction to anthropological theory and method and highlights their relevance to a range of issues in the context of human-non-human relations, tangibility and intangibility, materiality and questions of 'transformation'.
+The critical reflection on concepts such as materiality and relations between humans and non-humans leads to a new perception of cultural pluralities and diversities.
 The course will offer students anthropological analytical tools and concepts for exploring ethnographically the perspective of other people.